julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L07_StochasticEpidemicModels.md

 CTMC: $\Delta t\to 0$ and transition times follow an exponential distribution parametrised by the state of the system

-Recall from course last month: CTMC are roughly equivalent to ODE
+CTMC are roughly equivalent to ODE

 ---